4x3lpri3t0/log-viewer/README.md

 ## A single-page react app using a couchdb backend

 This project can serve as a starting point for any kind of full-stack application.
-It uses the React.js framework, the Material-ui library, i18next for internationalization and has a fully functional user management using the CouchDB API.
+It uses the React.js framework, i18next for internationalization and has a fully functional user management using the CouchDB API.

 Currently that's all there is to it.
 Feel free to check out the [demo page](https://gocedoko.github.io/couchdb-react-boilerplate/), create a user, edit your profile and upload a photo.